Hounfor/The-Big-Deal-Add-On/README.md

 – Updated SLRoyal Xotl table since new LAMs were added to CAC-C.

 – Among the parts of LosTech 'Mechs that you can find in stores or FP crates, you may now find PXH-1B parts.

+Version 1.4.7

+– TBD has been updated to version 1.4.7b.
+In version 1.4.7 there was a critical error related to the star map, I apologize.
+Reinstall the mod as usual.

 # FAQ: